CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 The following are specific requirements for Wi-Fi operation.
 Basically, the IT operation is responsible for meeting the requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
 These are then listed explicitly in square brackets in the heading of the respective requirements.

-### 3.1 Basic Requirements
+### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority:

 #### NET.2.1.A1 Definition of a strategy for the use of WLANs [Head IT]

 Before WLANs are used in an institution, it MUST be determined which general strategy the institution adopts with regard to WLAN usage.
-In particular, it MUST be clarified and stipulated in which organizational units, for which applications and for what purpose WLANs are used and what information may be transmitted here.
+In particular, it MUST be clarified and determined in which organizational units, for which applications and for what purpose WLANs are used and what information may be transmitted here.
 Likewise MUST be determined in which spatial areas WLANs are to be built.
-In addition MUST be determined in the planning phase, who is responsible for the administration of different WLAN components, which interfaces there are between the persons involved in the operation, and when what information must be exchanged between the responsible.
+In addition MUST be determined in the planning phase, who is responsible for the administration of different WLAN components, which interfaces there are between the persons involved in the operation, and when what information must be exchanged between the responsible persons.

 #### NET.2.1.A2 Selection of a suitable WLAN standard [planner]

-In order to avoid a malfunction of the WLAN, WLAN-MUST first determine which of the systems operated by the institution (eg microwave devices, Bluetooth) in the ISM band at 2.4 GHz and in the 5 GHz Radiate ribbon.
+In order to avoid a self-interference of the WLAN, it must first be determined within the framework of WLAN planning which of the systems operated by the institution (eg microwave devices, Bluetooth) in the ISM band at 2.4 GHz and in the 5 GHz Radiate ribbon.

 In addition, the existing security mechanisms of the individual WLAN standards MUST be weighed against each other.
 In general, it MUST be ensured that only be used as a generally secure method for authentication and encryption.
 Only after the individual standards have been evaluated in detail, a specific WLAN standard can be set.
 The reasons for the decision MUST be documented.